-CYS employees are mandated reporters and responsible for reporting any suspicious injury, evidence of neglect/abuse or infractions of the APG CYS Touch and Discipline Policies to the Military Police, 410-306-2222 (Aberdeen) or 410-436-2222 (Edgewood).
-The Department of Defense Child Abuse/Safety Violation Hotline telephone number is 1-877-790-Child Abuse can be found in every facility of Child & Youth Services.
+All CYS employees are mandated reporters and responsible for reporting any suspicious injury, evidence of neglect/abuse or infractions of the APG CYS Touch and Discipline Policies to the Military Police, 410-306-2222 (Aberdeen) or 410-436-2222 (Edgewood).
+The Department of Defense Child Abuse/Safety Violation Hotline telephone number is 1-877-790-1197.
+Child Abuse posters can be found in every facility of Child and Youth Services.

-All CYS staff/providers/parents are required by law to report all suspected child abuse to the Military Police.
+All CYS staff/providers/parents are required by law to report all suspected child abuse to the Military Police within 24 hours of suspected abuse.
 Reports are handled confidentially.